-\faLightbulbO \textbf{Recommendation 2: Providing AI practitioners with necessary software/tools/methods:} Many participants in our study emphasized the challenges of developing a fair AI/ML, citing a lack of software, tools, or methods as discussed in Sections \ref{sec:process-related challenge} and \ref{sec:Resource-related challenge}.
+\faLightbulbO \textbf{Recommendation 2: Providing AI practitioners with necessary tools/techniques:} Many participants in our study emphasised the challenges of developing a fair AI/ML system, citing a lack of tools, or techniques as discussed in Sections \ref{sec:process-related challenge} and \ref{sec:Resource-related challenge}.
 They specifically pointed out challenges in detecting and addressing data bias and obtaining necessary datasets due to the absence of adequate tools.
-AI companies can provide substantial support by investing in the development and provision of specialized software, tools, and methods aimed at addressing the challenges highlighted by participants \cite{holstein2019improving}.
+AI companies can provide substantial support by investing in the development and provision of specialised tools, and/or techniques aimed at addressing the challenges highlighted by participants \citep{holstein2019improving}.

 \faLightbulbO \textbf{Recommendation 3: Focusing on enhancing own knowledge and awareness of different concepts:} The majority of participants in our study acknowledged facing challenges in grasping the concepts of `bias' and `fairness' as discussed in Section \ref{sec: team-related challenge}.
 They attributed this challenge to a lack of awareness and knowledge about these concepts, as well as a deficit in understanding the domain they work in.
 AI practitioners can take proactive steps such as seeking additional training or education on the concepts of `bias' and `fairness.'
 Engaging in domain-specific learning to enhance their understanding of the context they work in might also be beneficial.
 Staying informed about the latest developments and best practices in AI fairness can contribute to a more comprehensive understanding of these concepts.